 ϕtet=a+b ln(et) (11)

-Where a represents the maximum enforcement effort level (e = 1), and the shape parameter b is borrowed from the enforcement detectability of patrol vessels in the Kattegat and Skagerrak nephrops fishery (COBECOS 2009).
+Where a represents the detection probability at the maximum enforcement effort level (which occurs when e = 1), and the shape parameter b is borrowed from the enforcement detectability of patrol vessels in the Kattegat and Skagerrak nephrops fishery (COBECOS 2009).
 The probability of a patrol vessel detecting illegal fishing was assumed to be proportional to the amount of area it is able to cover in a day.
 Assuming a vessel speed of 15 knots per hour and a fishing area in a small-scale fishery of 886 km2 , one vessel could cover 22,240 m2 in 8 hours (assuming a vessel can cover a 22.5 km swath and an 11.25 m line of vision on either side of the vessel), or 25% of the total fishery area.
 It is therefore assumed that 3 patrol vessels could collectively patrol 75% of the fishery area within 8 hours of surveillance at an enforcement effort of 1.
-Assuming fishers operate 24 hours per day, a maximum detection probability of 25% is found when enforcement effort (a) is equal to 1.
-It is assumed that vessels detected illegally fishing will be apprehended, prosecuted, and fined.
+Assuming fishers operate 24 hours per day, a maximum detection probability of 25% is found when enforcement effort is equal to 1.
+The natural log of enforcement effort is used to change the shape of the curve and represents diminishing returns with marginal increases in enforcement effort – this is an assumption the authors make and consistent with previous studies (COBECOS 2009).
+It is also assumed that vessels detected illegally fishing will be apprehended, prosecuted, and fined.

 The cost of enforcement (C) given the enforcement effort level (e) is defined as: